edgecollective/edge-blog/projects/cratecart.md

 |:--:|
 | Cutting electrical conduit using an inexpensive hand tool -- via [makerpipe.com](https://makerpipe.com/blogs/diy-modular-pipe/how-to-cut-emt-conduit) |

-## Designing and/or producing 2D laser-cut metal parts
+## Designing and fabricating 2D laser-cut metal parts

 The dropouts in this design are necessary to accommodate the bicycle wheels.
 While dropouts can be cut from metal sheets 'manually' using an angle grinder or other tools, it is currently inexpensive and convenient to have them fabricated by a metal lasercutting service.